dusk-network/docs-public/src/content/docs/getting-started/vm/smart_contracts_on_dusk.md

 ## Overview

-Dusk offers robust support for smart contracts, as developers can leverage the features offered by <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a>, <a href="https://github.com/dusk-network/piecrust/blob/main/piecrust-uplink/README.md" target="_blank" >piecrust-uplink</a>  and  <a href="https://github.com/dusk-network/rusk" target="_blank" >Rusk</a>.
+Dusk offers robust support for smart contracts, as developers can leverage the features offered by <a href="https://github.com/dusk-network/piecrust" target="_blank">Piecrust</a>, <a href="https://github.com/dusk-network/piecrust/blob/main/piecrust-uplink/README.md" target="_blank">piecrust-uplink</a> and <a href="https://github.com/dusk-network/rusk" target="_blank">Rusk</a>.

 In order to deploy a smart contract, developers only need to compile their contracts to WASM.
-This is possible because the <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a> VM manages the contract’s bytecode, state, and runtime sandboxed environment.
+This is possible because the <a href="https://github.com/dusk-network/piecrust" target="_blank">Piecrust</a> VM manages the contract’s bytecode, state, and runtime sandboxed environment.

-Even if developers can use any programming language that compiles to WASM (e.g.  C, C++, Go...), most developers prefer writing smart contracts in Rust due to its efficiency and security benefits.
+Even if developers can use any programming language that compiles to WASM (e.g.  C, C++, Go...), we strongly recommend developers to use Rust due to its extensive support in our ecosystem.

 ##### Methods